scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 This is the ultimate test of our leadership.
 Are our products and services valuable for our users?
 Is that value  increasing over time because of our leadership?
 Everything we do should be geared towards this dimension of leadership.
 Value is the most critical aspect of working with agility.
 It’s the  focus of the first of the [principles behind the Agile Manifesto](https://agilemanifesto.org/principles.html):

-> "Our highest priority is to satisfy the customerthrough early and continuous delivery of valuable software."
+> "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."

 However.